Income insurance protects your most important asset

 - The need for the right amount of cover.
 A robust assessment needs to take place to explore key factors related to this area of insurance, including your line of work, budget, dependants, family situation, family medical history, medical history, assets and liabilities, expectations for cover, commitments, and income.

 How can an insurance adviser assist?

-Our Authorised Financial Advisers - in this case commonly called insurance brokers - can assist by helping you avoid the pitfalls listed above.
+Our financial advisers - in this case commonly called insurance brokers - can assist by helping you avoid the pitfalls listed above.
 Here are some other advantages offered by exploring income insurance with an adviser from Milestone Direct:

 - You have a guide through the process.

 - Understand the fine print associated with all insurance policies.

 - Most often, save yourself money.
 This is because our advisers have great insurance market knowledge, so know which policies should be avoided for being far costlier in the long run (such as those which charge a cheap initial rate then rapidly increase the premiums, or don’t cover what you need them too).
 Using industry-leading comparative tools, an adviser can connect you with the best policy to most economically meet your needs.
 Advisers also know plenty of helpful tips which keep the cost of income insurance down, such as tailoring the insurance to meet your needs, so you’re not paying for components of cover you’ll never use.

 - While we all hope to never need income insurance, if a claim needs to be made you will have support and assistance throughout.
 This includes helping you file the claim and provide supporting paperwork - which can be lengthy with this type of insurance, following up with the insurer on your behalf, and ensuring your needs are met.
 This reduces at least some stress at what will no-doubt be a difficult time.
 Arguably, this is the biggest advantage of working with an adviser.